NevesEwerton/body_worn_cameras_rj/README.md

 ## Data

+The data used in this work are from:

 * Crime recorders - Institute of Public Security (http://www.ispdados.rj.gov.br/estatistica.html).
 * Information regarding the introduction of cameras in the police battalions - Documents of ADPF nº 635 (https://portal.stf.jus.br/processos/detalhe.asp?incidente=5816502).